ABC-iRobotics/irob-saf/README.md

 After the last node was launched, you should see how the instrument grasps the green sphere.

 ![alt tag](docs/irob-autosurg-blockdiagram.png)

+## Contact

+The `irob-saf` package is built and maintained in the Antal Bejczy Center for Intelligent Robotics, see our [homepage](http://irob.uni-obuda.hu/?q=en).

+If you have any questions or comments, feel free to contact us at [saf@irob.uni-obuda.hu].

 ## Acknowledgement